-It is only very recently that this mode of cultivating pear trees has struck me as being eligible, from having observed the fruit of some of the large heavy varieties, such as Beurré Diel and Beurré d'Amanlis, so liable to be blown off pyramids by even moderate autumnal gales.
-The trees also of these and several other fine sorts of pears are difficult to train in the pyramidal form; they are diffuse in their growth, and with summer pinching soon form nice prolific bushes, of which the following figure (Fig. 5), from nature, will give some idea.
-Their summer culture, as regards pinching, is exactly that required by pyramids; and if the branches become crowded, they should be cut out cleanly with the knife-i. e., the branch should be cut out at the base, so as to leave no spur or inequality.
+It is only very recently that this mode of cultivating pear trees has struck me as being eligible. from having observed the fruit of some of the large heavy varieties, such as Beurré Diel and Beurré d'Amanlis, so liable to be blown off pyramids by even moderate autumnal gales. trees also of these and several other fine sorts of pears are difficult to train in the pyramidal form; they are diffuse in their growth, and with summer pinching soon form nice prolific bushes, of which the following figure (Fig. 5), from nature, will give some idea.
+This summer pinching is quite necessary in bush culture, and is performed in the same manner as that recommended for pyramids (page 8); or for bush apples (page 59).
+When the branches become crowded they should be thinned by cutting out cleanly, with a sharp knife, those that are crowding each other.
+The biennial removal described below is also necessary, unless in very large gardens where large spreading trees are wished for.
+Although the taking up and replanting a tree may seem formidable work, it is not so, for the roots, from being frequently removed, become so fibrous near the surface, that an active man can lift and replant one hundred trees in a day.
+I need scarcely add that if root-pruning, as described in page 12, be preferred to removal, it may be practised.